loryzeta33/Everything-PI/README.md

 The script also works with the first file, but if you want a better search you can download and use the second file.
 (This choice let you try and use the script without download 1 GB of file, in case you don't have a good connection).

-The script works just with the first file, but if you want a better search you can dowload the second.

 ### Use other value

 If you want, you can use a custom `.txt` file: just put it in the `PI values` directory and change its name in `pi_dec_custom.txt` (then the script will automatically use it).